grasmash/distro-guide/determine_a_feature_set.md

 As a distribution owner, you must analyze all of the requirements and potential features in order to determine which are appropriate for inclusion in the distribution.

+Consider the following questions for each feature:

+* Will this feature be used widely across many sites?
+* Can this feature be easily toggled on and off?
+* How flexible and configurable should this feature be?
+* Does this feature have security or performance consequences?
+* Does benefit of having this feature warrant the level of effort required for development?

+The answers to these questions will determine prioritization, schedule, and ultimately which features are included.

+### Translate requirements into user stories

 Requirements for planned features should be translated into user stories [user stories](https://www.atlassian.com/agile/delivery-vehicles) which are grouped into [epics](https://www.atlassian.com/agile/delivery-vehicles).

 Take our previous two example requirements: